berkshelf/berkshelf/_includes/index.md

     $ berks help

-    Commands:
-      berks apply ENVIRONMENT     # Apply the cookbook version locks from Berksfile.lock to a Chef environment berks configure             # Create a new Berkshelf configuration file berks contingent COOKBOOK   # List all cookbooks that depend on the given cookbook berks cookbook NAME         # Create a skeleton for a new cookbook berks help [COMMAND]        # Describe available commands or one specific command berks init [PATH]           # Initialize Berkshelf in the given directory berks install               # Install the cookbooks specified in the Berksfile berks list                  # List all cookbooks (and dependencies) specified in the Berksfile berks outdated [COOKBOOKS]  # Show outdated cookbooks (from the community site) berks package [COOKBOOK]    # Package a cookbook (and dependencies) as a tarball berks shelf SUBCOMMAND      # Interact with the cookbook store berks show [COOKBOOK]       # Display name, author, copyright, and dependency information about a cookbook berks update [COOKBOOKS]    # Update the cookbooks (and dependencies) specified in the Berksfile berks upload [COOKBOOKS]    # Upload the cookbook specified in the Berksfile to the Chef Server berks version               # Display version and copyright information
+You can get more detailed information about a command, or a sub command, but asking it for help

+    $ berks install help

+    Usage:
+      berks install

     Options:
+      -e, [--except=one two three]  # Exclude cookbooks that are in these groups.
+      -o, [--only=one two three]    # Only cookbooks that are in these groups.
+      -b, [--berksfile=PATH]        # Path to a Berksfile to operate off of.
+                                    # Default: Berksfile
       -c, [--config=PATH]           # Path to Berkshelf configuration to use.
       -F, [--format=FORMAT]         # Output format to use.
                                     # Default: human
-      -q, [--quiet]          # Silence all informational output.
+      -q, [--quiet], [--no-quiet]   # Silence all informational output.
-      -d, [--debug]          # Output debug information
+      -d, [--debug], [--no-debug]   # Output debug information

-You can get more detailed information about a command, or a sub command, but asking it for help

-    $ berks shelf help

-    Commands:
-      berks shelf help [COMMAND]  # Describe subcommands or one specific subcommand berks shelf list            # List all cookbooks and their versions berks shelf show            # Display information about a cookbook in the Berkshelf shelf berks shelf uninstall       # Remove a cookbook from the Berkshelf shelf
+    Install the cookbooks specified in the Berksfile

 ## The Berkshelf